Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Giants stats and trends

-- New York has two wins against the spread in five games this season.

-- New York's games this year have hit the over on three of five set point totals (60%).
+- New York's games this season have hit the over in 60% of its opportunities (three times in five games with a set point total).

 - The Giants rack up 20.6 points per game, comparable to the 23.2 the Rams give up.